Habtom-Weldu/AccountManagementSystemRepo/README.md

 Database file (`accounts.db`) will be created automatically on first run.

 Compile and run the project:
-If using command line:
+If using command line: Make sure you're in the root of the project when running these commands.
-bash
+ ✅ Compile the code:
-javac -d out src/**/*.java
+    javac -d out src/app/Main.java
+ ▶️ Run the application:
     java -cp out app.Main
-Or open the project in IntelliJ and run app.Main.java.
+Or open the project in IntelliJ and run src/app/Main.java.

 ---
 ## 🧑‍💻 Author